 Hardy gives all their reels, including the MTX-S, a 5-year warranty that ensures their reels will be free from material defects in design, material, and workmanship.
 The warranty doesn’t cover damage from wear and tear, negligence, or misuse though.

-Hardy does offer a repair service for their reels so if your claim isn’t covered by the warranty then they will repair it for you for $35 plus replacement parts for repair.
+Hardy does offer a repair service for their reels, so if the warranty doesn’t cover your claim, then they will repair it for you for $35 plus replacement parts for repair.

 Is The Hardy MTX-S Worth Buying?

-Yes, the MTX-S is a little expensive but it’s new, innovative, and it will most likely be around long enough for you to have your grandkids fish with it.
+Yes, it’s a little expensive, but it’s relatively new and innovative, and it will most likely be around long enough for you to have your grandkids fish with it.
 If you’re looking for a new freshwater or saltwater fly reel, you’re not putting a foot wrong by ordering the MTX-S.

 Final Thoughts

-Hardy Fly Reels and in particular the MTX-S are for serious fly anglers who want the best and have the budget.
-The Ultralite MTX-S fly reel is worth a look for those fly anglers looking for upgrading to one of the best saltwater and freshwater fly reels on the market today.
+Hardy fly reels, and, in particular, the MTX-S, are for serious fly anglers who want the best and have the budget.
+The Ultralite MTX-S fly reel is worth a look for those fly anglers looking to upgrade to one of the best saltwater and freshwater fly reels on the market today.

-I hope that this Hardy reel review gave you all the help and information to go and purchase one.
-You can read more on other awesome fishing reels in my articles here!
+I hope this Hardy reel review gave you all the help and information to go and purchase one.
+You can read more on other awesome saltwater fly reel options, such as the Abel SDS ported, which can handle some of the biggest fish in the ocean, or the Orvis Mirage, which comes in six size options covering 1wt lines all the way to the largest at 11wt.

 - Night Fishing Preparation: 9 Top Tips For A Successful Outing - November 29, 2022